AndersB3333/school_projects/Conformal Prediction/README.md

 ## Credits:
 This project was inspired by the book Practical Guide to Applied Conformal Prediction in Python: Learn and Apply the Best Uncertainty Frameworks to Your Industry Applications, authored by PhD Valeriy Manokhin.
-Data source Credit Card customers by Sakshi Goyal: https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers
+Data source "Credit Card customers" by Sakshi Goyal: https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers